 As a buyer, you have to make sure to know how the market works before you step in, or you risk missing out on the property of your dreams when you find it.
 Here are the core questions most buyers have.
-Feel free to leave us your own question in the comments!
+Visit our Home Buying Guide for more answers or feel free to leave us your own question in the comments!

 - If I'm interested in a property, how can I determine if the list price is fair?

 - How do I know what price to offer for a property?

 - Do you do short or long term rentals?

 - Do I need to have a home inspection done on every home I'm interested in?

 - What happens to my deposit while I await closing?

 - How do I go about finding open houses?